 OFFICE HOURS: Office hours for individual students by appointment using zoom.
-An opportunity to informally chat about this course, biochemistry in general, or most any topic that interests the student is available every Tuesday afternoon at 4:00 PM Eastern time (Join URL: https://ufl.zoom.us/j/96965268857?pwd=VFZLNktsS1ludnlLcXdBNGtzR1owdz09).
+An opportunity for everyone to chat about this course, biochemistry in general, or most any topic that interests the student is available every Wednesday afternoon at 3:00 PM Eastern time and every Sunday at 3:00 PM Eastern time (Join URL: https://uflphi.zoom.us/j/4742141397.)

-COURSE TA: Robert Madden - robert.madden@ufl.edu
+COURSE TA Robert Madden - robert.madden@ufl.edu